Magnusson-Institute/miff/README.md

 ### Working with the release patch (patch #99)

 The final patch in the series is used to disable debug features and to track the version number.
-If you are developing
+If you are working on development you will want to leave this patch unapplied.
+Before creating a release/update, set the appropriate version number in this patch and create a matching tag on Github.

 And you should have a working, re-branded Firefox.